 Day of and digital material

 With the system in place, all the other print, digital, and physical pieces came together quite nicely.
 I was most excited about the coasters, which doubled as our party favors (the wedding party got the black leather ones).

 Not pictured because in the blur leading up to the wedding I did not document them well: custom Snapchat filters, wedding programs, table numbers, menus, seating charts…

-Why yes, we did hand our day of coordinator a floor plan, which is to scale, of our reception venue.
+Why yes, we did hand our day of coordinator a to-scale floor plan of our reception venue.
 Also 10/10 recommend having a photo booth guest book at your wedding.

 If you’ve planned a wedding, you know that there are about five bazillion other decisions about the experience that have to get made — what will we eat? who will sit next to each other? what time will everything happen?